 “It is reported that more than 90% of what we worry about never happens.
 That means that our negative worries have less than a 10% chance of being correct.” -- Susan Jeffers

-For those needing instant help, the TS Alliance employs a full-time staff member who offers a wide range of support.
-Dena Hook, Director of Advocacy and Education, is available to answer any questions you may have and to provide you with resources and information.
+For those needing instant help, the TS Alliance Outreach Department offers a wide range of support.
+Dena Hook is available to answer any questions you may have and to provide you with resources and information.
 If you have questions or concerns, call Dena at 1-800-225-6872 or 301-562-9890 or email her at firstname.lastname@example.org.

 The TS Alliance provides you with many resources so you do not have to face this alone.
 We sponsor more than 30 volunteer branches of the TS Alliance called Community Alliances throughout the USA.